-41. The Working Group considered other measures that could contribute to taking forward multilateral disarmament negotiations.
-Transparency, risk reduction and awareness-raising are important to achieve verifiable and irreversible nuclear disarmament.
+44. The Working Group considered other measures that could contribute to taking forward multilateral disarmament negotiations.
+Transparency, risk reduction and awareness-raising are important to the pursuit of verifiable and irreversible nuclear disarmament.

 Transparency measures related to the risks associated with existing nuclear weapons